arnemart/react-dom-wrapper/readme.md

 react-dom-wrapper
 =================

-Convert an array of element data to react elements
+Convert an array of element data to react elements.
+Prettier than JSX, less verbose than using React.DOM directly.
+Inspired by (though not as pretty as) [Hiccup](https://github.com/weavejester/hiccup).

 Installation
 ------------